Alamantus/FeatherWiki/README.md

 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how you can help with the project.
 Details on adding non-English translations to Feather Wiki are included there.

+If you want to support the developer monetarily, you can send one-time donations via <https://buymeacoffee.com/robbieantenesse> or <https://ko-fi.com/robbieantenesse>, or you can use <https://liberapay.com/robbieantenesse> to set up recurring donations.
+This is absolutely not required, but it's greatly appreciated!

 ## Development

 Feather Wiki uses only a few JavaScript dependencies to function on the front end, but it requires more to develop.